 Back in September 2020 we presented the UK’s first Hereditary Cancer Awareness Week, a time dedicated to raising awareness and sharing information about hereditary cancer.
 We want you to be empowered with information, this includes information about you and your family history.
 Because with the right information, this could save someones life.

-Our genes play a big role in our risk of cancer.
+Our genes play a big role in our risk of cancer

-Yet despite the risks, according to our latest research 75% of the general public have never heard of BRCA and 85% of people have never heard of Lynch syndrome.
+It's estimated up to 10% of all cancers diagnosed are linked to a genetic fault that can be passed from one generation to the next.
+Ovarian, breast, prostate, pancreatic and bowel are some of the cancer types you’re more likely to get if you carry a BRCA mutation or Lynch syndrome.
+But despite the risks, according to our latest research 75% of the general public have never heard of BRCA and 84% of people have never heard of Lynch syndrome.
 What's more we know many are unaware that a family history of cancer could put them at risk of these genetic faults.
 We’re here to change that.

-What’s on the agenda?
+What’s on the agenda in 2023?